 And your students are mostly children in China (but don’t worry, you can do this job from your home).

 If you have a Bachelor’s Degree or some kind of leadership background (coach, pastor, mentor) and want to help kids learn how to speak English, go for it.
-Being an ESL teacher is a fun job that pays over $20.00 an hour.

 Here’s how to get started as an ESL teacher